LBHackney-IT/api-specifications/docs/notes.md

 ** As an application  support analyst **
  - I need to understand the queries being used by the API so that I can deal with support requests accordingly and resolve the potential issues in the underlying data.

-** As a data analyst I need to connect to the API via Qlik so that **
+** As a data analyst I need to connect to the API via Qlik so that: **
 - Data is easy to interpret and available for further reporting purposes.

 # Workshop outcome